jacecotton/tcds/scripts/WebComponent/README.md

 This setup is recommended but entirely optional.

 Note that adopting or inserting styles into the shadow root ("shadow styles") scopes and encapsulates the styles to the shadow boundary.
-For outer DOM context awareness (e.g. whether the component is a `:first-child`), or to style slotted content deeper and more specific than `::slotted` allows (e.g. `[slot="content"] a`), you can adopt other styles into the `document` ("light styles").
+To create unscoped styles (useful for having outer DOM context awareness, e.g. whether the component is a `:first-child`, or to style slotted content deeper and more specific than `::slotted` allows, e.g. `[slot="content"] a`), you can adopt other styles into the root node with `this.getRootNode()` ("light styles").
+In most cases this will be the `document`, or a parent component's shadow root.

 ```js
 /* index.js */